Ecological Dynamics and Dynamic Systems Theory (Actionable Mechanism & Example)

 Constraint-Based Learning: Teaching system with a “hands-off” approach that is founded in non-linear pedology and ecological dynamics.
 The hallmarks of motor learning are founded in an athlete's ability to self organize a task to meet the demands of an environment.
 Instead of explicit, overly linear and detailed instructions (cognitive), the instructor (coach) develops tasks that have varying types and levels of “constraints”.
 The athlete's job is to solve these tasks (problems) by repeated trial, without explicit instructions from the coach.

 Constraints: Can be the individual, the task, or the environment.
 All three are constantly interacting.
 Adjusting, limiting, or modifying parts of any or all of the constraints adds a certain focus on what decision you want your athlete to solve for.
-Constraints from a coach can create a space where the athlete needs to determine a solution to the “problem” with varying pieces of their coordination ability.
+Constraints from a coach can create a space where the athlete needs to determine a solution to the “problem” using various aspects of their coordination ability.
 This is where skill acquisition takes place.

 Actionable Mechanism for Athletes and Coaches: